 You must pay both income tax and self-employment tax on income earned through self-employed means, including sales made online.

-Be sure to check out the IRS’s Self-Employment Tax Center page.
+Note: Be sure to check out the IRS’s Self-Employment Tax Center page.

 A bit overwhelming, isn’t it?
 That’s why we highly recommend using tax software when it comes time to file your tax return.
-You’ll probably have to pay a bit more for a version that can handle self-employed income, but the savings in time and effort are worth it.
+You’ll probably have to pay a bit more for a version that can handle self-employed income, but the savings in time and energy are worth it.

-Don’t Forget About Quarterly Payments!
+Don’t Forget About Quarterly Tax Payments!

 There’s one more thing to worry about when dealing with self-employed income: you have to make quarterly estimated payments to the IRS.

 Normally, as an employee working for an employer, a portion of every paycheck gets taken out as a “tax withholding.”
 These are payments made to the IRS on your behalf over the course of the year, and these withholdings count toward the total tax you’d owe at the end of the year.

 Self-employed income is subject to the same “over the course of the year” payments, except these payments only need to be made once every quarter and they only need to estimate the tax you owe on the self-employed income you earned during that quarter.

 - Q1, April 15 (for income earned January to March)